Just Say Know

 • go to prison

-An illustration of a young woman seen from behind who is holding a cigarette and lighter behind her back.
+A young woman seen from behind who is holding a cigarette and lighter behind her back.
 In front of her, an older woman is entering the room, looking worried.
+Illustration.

 Smoking and Vaping